Your basket is currently empty!

 It’s a prescription medication, so a doctor must determine the appropriate dosage for your body weight and specific infection.

-Some insurance providers require prior authorisation for coverage, and authorisations may be prescribed for off-label uses, such as .
+Some insurance providers require prior authorisation for coverage, and authorisations may be prescribed for off-label uses, such as COVID-19.

-Ivermectin comes in oral and topical forms, with tablets used for systemic infections and lotion for lice.
+Ivermectin is available in both oral and topical forms, with tablets used for systemic infections and a lotion for lice.

-Dosing regimens differ for adults and children, and specific guidelines are recommended for infections like scabies, which may require multiple doses taken 7-14 days apart.
+Dosing regimens differ for adults and children, and specific guidelines are recommended for infections such as scabies, which may require multiple doses administered 7-14 days apart.

 Ivermectin should be stored at room temperature, away from light and moisture.